Code-Institute-Submissions/ShoeShine/README.md

 ### Features Left to Implement

-A future feature i would like to implement would be some videos, showing the cleaning process.
+A future feature I would like to implement would be some videos, showing the cleaning process.

 ## Technologies Used